 You can bookmark all your favorite innovations to your profile.

 What does it mean to remake learning?

-Remake Learning is a regional learning network supporting nearly 600 organizations, including more than 130 school districts, more than 80 out-of-school learning providers, and more than 30 universities, all working together to ignite engaging, relevant, and equitable learning opportunities for young people.
+Remake Learning is a regional learning network supporting nearly 600 organizations -- including more than 130 schools, more than 50 libraries and museums, nearly 200 out-of-school learning providers, and 30 universities -- all working together to ignite engaging, relevant, and equitable learning opportunities for young people.